YouTube Vanced APK APK

 • Violates YouTube's Terms of Service

-• Requires specific base YouTube APK version
+• Needs a specific base YouTube APK version

-• No iOS version available
+• No iOS version

-• GmsCore needed for Google sign-in (non-root)
+• GmsCore required for Google sign-in without root

-• Not available on Google Play Store
+• Not on the Google Play Store

 Frequently Asked Questions